-108. Administrative Process
+Law 108 Administrative Process

-The evolution of standards in the administrative processes and remedies utilized by administrative agencies are studied in relation to judicial process and the judicial remedies.
+The evaluation of standards in the administrative processes and remedies utilized by administrative agencies are studied in relation to judicial process and judicial remedies.

-109. Jurisdiction
+Law 109.
+Jurisdiction

-The acquisition and extent of judicial power of federal and state courts over subject matters and parties in litigation, together with the effects and enforcements of judgments, constitute the subject matter of the course.
+The acquisition and extent of judicial power of federal and state courts over subject matters and parties in litigation, together with the effects and enforcements of judgment, constitute the subject matter of the course.
 Attention is given to the relationship of federal and state judiciaries.

-110. Secured Transactions
+Law 110.
+Secured Transactions

-The basic problems of utilizing tangible and intangible personal property as security for the performance of obligations.
+The basic problems of utilizing tangible and intangible property as security for the performance of obligations.
 The effect of the Uniform Commercial Code, the Bankruptcy Act and common law creditors' remedies are all considered.

-201. Business Associations 4 Cr.
-Hrs.
+Law 201.
+Business Associations